 A plump, brightly colored babbler of dense forest understory.
 The yellow-orange breast and red bill are distinctive.
 The tail feathers have a peculiar outward curve near the tip.
-The song is a series of melodious phrases reminiscent of a Rose-breasted Grosbeak.
-Calls include harsh scolding, chattering, and a “peter-peter” like a Tufted Titmouse.
-Introduced to Hawaii, Japan, Reunion Island, France, Italy, Germany, and Spain.
-In Hawaii it occurs in lowland and montane forest on Oahu, Molokai, Maui, and Hawaii, but not on Kauai.
+The song is a somewhat disjointed series of melodious phrases; calls include harsh scolding, chattering, and a repeated “peter-peter”.
+Native to Asia, from the eastern China west to the Himalayas; introduced to Hawaii, Japan, Reunion Island, and parts of Europe.